PriscillaOng12/GoldRushMaze/client/README.md

 `testing.sh` covers unit tests of  `client` with shared server at `cs50-dev/shared/nuggets/linux/server` and `main.txt` map.

-To run unit tests with `testing.sh`:
+To run unit tests with `make test`:
 1. Run `cs50-dev/shared/nuggets/linux/server cs50-dev/shared/nuggets/linux/maps/main.txt`.
 The shared server module will print a port number.
-2. Change the `SERVER_PORT` number in in testing.sh to the port number printed
+2. Change the `SERVER_PORT` number in testing.sh to the port number printed
-2. In a separate terminal, run `./testing.sh/`
+2. In a separate terminal, run `make test`

-### Testing
+### Overall Testing

 To test, `make test` in the `server` directory which will print out the port number that the client shall connect to.
 Run the `client` module with that port number and the appropriate hostname that the server is being run on.
 Pass a player name to join the game in play mode.
 Otherwise, join the game as a spectator.
 Collect all the gold.